pikapods/docs.pikapods.com/tutorials/index.md

 ## Monitoring

-Variety of apps to help you track and monitor system performance and availability.
+A variety of apps to help you track and monitor system performance and availability.
 These apps can be used to monitor websites, servers, applications, and other IT infrastructure.
 [More…](monitoring)

 ## Photo